MicrosoftDocs/fabric-docs/docs/extensions/backend-authentication.md

 ### Workload control requests

-Workload control APIs are special Fabric APIs that support workloads with their Fabric items lifecycle management.
+Workload control APIs are special Fabric APIs that support workloads with their Fabric item lifecycle management.
 These APIs use the same SubjectAndAppToken1.0 authorization header format.

 `SubjectAndAppToken1.0 subjectToken="delegated token", appToken="S2S token"`

 When coming from the workload, the included tokens are:

-* `subjectToken`: This is a user delegated token (obtained through the OBO flow) representing the user on whose behalf the operation is being performed.
+* `subjectToken`: This is a user-delegated token (obtained through the OBO flow) representing the user on whose behalf the operation is being performed.
 Fabric will verify that the user has the required permissions to perform the needed action.

 * `appToken`: This is a token specific to the workload application.
-Fabric will check that this is token is from the Entra app of the workload that the relevant Fabric item belongs to and that is on the workload publisher tenant.
+Fabric will check that this is token is from the Entra app of the workload that the relevant Fabric item belongs to and that is on the workload publisher's tenant.

 See the `ValidatePermissions` method in [AuthorizationHandler](https://github.com/microsoft/Microsoft-Fabric-developer-sample/blob/main/Backend/src/Services/AuthorizationHandler.cs).